Sensex, Nifty snap two-day rally on weak global trends after Trump tariff threats

-From the 30-share Sensex pack, UltraTech Cement, Adani Ports, Sun Pharma, NTPC, Tata Motors, Mahindra & Mahindra, Larsen & Toubro and Power Grid were among the biggest laggards.

-Asian Paints, Infosys, JSW Steel, Tata Consultancy Services and Reliance Industries were among the biggest gainers.
+From the Sensex pack Ultratech Cement, Adani ports, Sun Pharma, NTPC and Mahindra & Mahindra were the top losers; while Asian Paints, Infosys, JSW Steel, TCS and Reliance Industries were among the top gainers.

-Global stock markets declined following concerns over US President-elect Donald Trump's comment that he plans to impose new tariffs on Mexico, Canada and China as soon as he takes office on January 20.

-In Asian markets, Seoul, Tokyo and Shanghai settled lower while Hong Kong ended higher.
-European markets were trading lower.
-The US markets ended in the positive territory on Monday.

 Comments